Ircama/hostp2pd/README.md

 The *reload* command refreshes the configuration of *hostp2pd* as well as the one of *wpa_supplicant*.

+# Suggested scenario

+The suggested scenario configures a persistent group.
+Specifically:

+- single persistent group for the whole UNIX system;
+- predefinition of a persistent P2P group in the *wpa_suppicant* configuration file;
+- appropriate configuration of *wpa_suppicant* so that the persistent P2P group will not randomize the MAC address of the related virtual wireless interface;
+- usage of appropriate group name and related WPA configuration in the *wpa_suppicant* configuration file (e.g., WPA2 password), so that this P2P group can also act as AP (instead of using *hostapd*); defining a secret WPA2 password is a workaround to deny AP connections);
+- for better usage of Wi-Fi Direct naming, differentiate the name of the P2P device and the P2P group in the *wpa_suppicant* configuration file (e.g., P2P-Device = "DIRECT-Host"; P2P group = "DIRECT-PP-group");
+- *hostp2pd* configuration to use a persistent P2P group activated at process startup, with "keypad" authorization method;
+- *hostp2pd* service setup to start at system boot time;
+- read access protection of *wpa_suppicant* and *hostp2pd* configuration files to non-root users;
+- *hostp2pd* logging set to root level WARNING (instead of DEBUG mode, which can be used for initial testing);
+- for improved security, definition of a non-standard number of WPS digits (ref. `p2p_passphrase_len`in the *wpa_supplicant* configuration file).

 # Limitations

 The current *hostp2pd* implementation has the following limitations:

 - tested with an Android 10 smartphone connecting to a Raspberry Pi 4 with Wi-Fi Direct protocol (and also using AP mode); all [use cases](#use-cases) are referred to this scenario.
-- At the moment, only one P2P GO active group is managed for a specific P2P-Device, even if more instances of hostp2pd are allowed, each one referred to a specific P2P-Device (generally a specific wireless wlan board).
+- At the moment, only one P2P GO active group is managed for a specific P2P-Device, even if more instances of *hostp2pd* are allowed, each one referred to a specific P2P-Device (generally a specific wireless wlan board).
 This is because *wpa_supplicant* appears to announce the P2P-Device id to the Android clients (ref. "device_name" in the related configuration, which is the same for all groups) and not the specific active P2P GO groups; likewise, it is not known how an Android client can inform *wpa_supplicant* to enrol a specific group of a known P2P-device through the default Wi-Fi Direct user interface.
 Notice also that some wireless drivers only allow one P2P-GO group.
-- The authorization process (WPS enrollment) is always done if a P2P Client asks to connect, regardless the group selected by the client.
+- The enrolment procedure (WPS authorization made by the *hostp2pd* Enroller subprocess) is activated in sync with the start of the P2P group made by *hostp2pd* (either *p2p_connect* or *p2p_group_add* commands) and remains active until the group is removed (reception of *P2P-GROUP-REMOVED* event); single connection requests by P2P Clients (controlled by respective *P2P-PROV-DISC-...* events) will not directly start the WPS authorization process.
+P2P Client connections are processed by the enrolling process regardless the group selected by the P2P Client at connection time.
+While a P2P group is kept active by *hostp2pd*, any P2P Client requesting a P2P connection to the wireless interface will be part of the same active *hostp2pd* enrolment process.
+For consistent processing of WPS authorizations, If *hostp2pd* is active, no external WPS authorization process should occur on the same wireless interface.
+The reason for these constraints is related to the Wi-Fi Direct protocol, which refers the WPS authorization to the P2P-device and not to the P2P group; specifically, when a P2P Client (e.g., an Android smartphone) requests a P2P connection to a group, its authorization (ref. e.g., *WPS-ENROLLEE-SEEN* and *P2P-PROV-DISC-...* events) is made against the P2P-device and not the P2P group (*WPS-ENROLLEE-SEEN* and *P2P-PROV-DISC-...* events do not mention the group to which the P2P Client connection is referred).
-- Tested with only one station; two or more stations should concurrently connect to the same persistent group.
+- At the moment, *hostp2pd* is tested with only one station; two or more stations should concurrently connect to the same persistent group.
-- Only the first persistent group configured in *wpa_supplicant.conf* is used; other groups can be defined in the configuration, but they are not automatically activated.
 - As hostp2pd is fully unattended, the following WPS credential methods are available: *pbc* and *keypad*.
-The *display* configuration method (much more secure than *keypad*) is not implemented and need interaction (to insert the PIN presented by the Android handset).
-This means that at the moment the enrolment is done with a either static PIN saved in the hostp2p.yaml configuration file (or passed to the object) or with no PIN at all (PBC mode).
+The *display* configuration method (much more secure than *keypad*) is not implemented and needs interaction (to insert the PIN presented by the Android handset).
+This means that at the moment the enrolment is done with either a static PIN saved in the *hostp2pd* configuration file or with no PIN at all (PBC mode).
 To protect PBC (no PIN), a list of enabled enrollees names can be defined.
 Notice that this is a weak authentication method, because the enrollees names are publicly announced.
+After all, MAC address filtering is not appropriate because, if a persistent group is not active, MAC adresses are randomized.
-- When `dynamic_group` option is set to `True`, only a single station a time is accepted, because a station disconnects, the group is removed and any other connected station loses the session.
+- When `dynamic_group` option is set to `True`, only a single station a time is accepted, because when a station disconnects, the group is removed by *hostp2pd* and any other connected station loses the session.

+# Logging

+Logging is configured in *hostp2pd.yaml*.
+This is in [Pyhton logging configuration format](https://docs.python.org/3/library/logging.config.html).
+By default, logs are saved in /var/log/hostp2pd.log, rolled into three files.
+Also, logs can be forced to a specific log level through the `force_logging` configuration attribute.

+In interactive mode, logging can be changed using `loglevel`.

+To browse the log files, [lnav](https://github.com/tstack/lnav) is suggested.

 # Command-line arguments